drvinceknight/unpeudemath/_drafts/on_testing_degeneracy_of_games.md

 [[(0, 1/3, 2/3), (1/3, 2/3)], [(1, 0, 0), (2/3, 1/3)], [(1, 0, 0), (1, 0)]]
 {% endhighlight %}

-We see that the second equilibria there has supports of different sizes.
-In fact, if the first player did play \\((1,0,0)\\) (in other words just play the first row) the second player could play **any mixture** of strategies as a best response and not particularly \((2/3,1/3)\\).
+We see that the second equilibrium has supports of different sizes.
+In fact, if the first player did play \\((1,0,0)\\) (in other words just play the first row) the second player could play **any mixture** of strategies as a best response and not particularly \\((2/3,1/3)\\).
 This is because the game in consideration is now **degenerate**.

 (Note that both of the games above are taken from